 So what kind of gear do you need to pack for winter hiking with kids?
 Let’s start with your hiking daypack.
 We’ll get to the kids’ daypack later on.
 Now that you’ve chosen your daypack, it’s time to fill it up.
 Here’s what’s in our winter daypack for hikes that are longer than a stroll in the park, but shorter than five miles.

 - First aid kit – We keep a plastic bag with basic first aid supplies in the bottom of our winter hiking daypack.
-In the winter, our most commonly used item is our ACE bandage and moleskin for blisters.
-You can buy a ready-made first-aid kit, but we usually make our own.
+In the winter, our most commonly used item is our ACE bandage, Bandaids, and moleskin for blisters.
+You can buy a ready-made first-aid kit for hiking, but we usually make our own.
 This article from Backpacker lists everything you need in your day hiking first aid kit.
-I would only add a list of emergency numbers for the location I’m hiking in – hospital, police, and veterinarian.
+I would only add a list of emergency numbers for the location we’re hiking in – hospital, police, and veterinarian.